startsnip/coinvault/README.md

 Coin Collection Management Framework

 Feel free to create and account to view the catalog
-To access the administration panel, use the fake email address: admin@coinvault.com and the password: password
+To access the administration panel, use the following account information:

+Email: admin@coinvault.com
+password: password

-### upcoming changes:
+### Upcoming Changes:

 * implement stronger controls in administration panel
 * update site-wide styles using bootstrap framework